trustdecision/trustdevice-android/README.md

 ## Where to get support

 We are happy to provide technical support for our open-source trustdevice-android library.
-We recommend using GitHub [Issues](https://github.com/trustdecision/trustdevice-android/issues) to submit bugs or [Discussions](https://github.com/trustdecision/trustdevice-android/discussions) to ask questions.
-Using issues and discussions publicly will help the open-source community and other users with similar issues.
+We recommend using GitHub Issues to submit bugs or Discussions to ask questions.
+Using [Issues](https://github.com/trustdecision/trustdevice-android/issues) and [Discussions](https://github.com/trustdecision/trustdevice-android/discussions) publicly will help the open-source community and other users with similar issues.

-In addition, any idea or interest in using TrustDevice Pro can be found on the [www.trustdecision.com](https://www.trustdecision.com/trustDevice),  registered account for a free trial; or via email TrustDevice@TrustDecision.com contact us directly and quickly open the service.
+In addition, any idea or interest in using TrustDevice Pro can be found on the [www.trustdecision.com](https://www.trustdecision.com/trustDevice),  registered account for a free trial; or via email trustdevice@trustdecision.com contact us directly and quickly open the service.

 ## TrustDevice Android Demo App